-Alberta Native Friendship Centres Association membership consists of 20 Friendship Centres.
-Delegates appointed from each of the twenty-member Friendship Centres the ANFCA Board of Directors.
-In addition, each member Friendship Centre selects one individual to join and participate in the Elders’ Wisdom Circle (EWC) and the Alberta Aboriginal Youth Council (AAYC).
-Executive Directors from each of the twenty members join together to form the Executive Directors Committee.
-Regional working groups are established on an as needed basis.
+Alberta Native Friendship Centres Association membership consists of 21 Friendship Centres.
+Delegates are appointed from each of the 21 member Friendship Centres to form part of the ANFCA Board of Directors.
+In addition, each member Friendship Centre selects one individual to participate in the Elders’ Wisdom Circle (EWC) and the Alberta Aboriginal Youth Council (AAYC).
+Executive Directors from each of the 21 members form the Executive Directors Committee.
+Regional working groups and/or advisory committees are established on an as needed basis.

 Board of Directors

-The Alberta Native Friendship Centres Association’s provincial Board of Directors is made up of representatives from each of the 20-member Friendship Centres.
-During the ANFCA’s Annual General Meeting each member Friendship Centre appoints two (2) voting delegates and during Board meetings, each member Friendship Centre appoints one (1) voting delegate.
+The Alberta Native Friendship Centres Association’s provincial Board of Directors is made up of representatives from each of the 21 member Friendship Centres.
+During the ANFCA’s Annual General Meeting each member Friendship Centre appoints two (2) voting delegates and during regular Board meetings, each member Friendship Centre appoints one (1) voting delegate.

 The ANFCA’s Board of Directors is made up of interested individuals that have been appointed by their home community to represent the interests of their region and to bring a voice and a vote to the provincial Board of Directors.